Fesothe/Project-Markers/README.md

-# Project-Markers
+# Second Life Scripts
-Second Life LSL, Set text on a prim (Owner only).
+Second Life LSL Scripts

-This simple script allows you to set text on a prim, using a popup text box, to remove text submit the box when it's blank.
+This is a repository of simple scripts allows you to do various things in Second Life and Opensimulator, the scripts and required information for each of them are in folders.